mateibarbu19/digital-computers-1/resources/non-blocking/README.md

 In [counter.v](counter.v) I have added two outputs:

-- `out_nb`: the output for the non-blocking incrementation
+- `out_nb`: the output for the nonblocking incrementation
 - `out_b`: the output for the blocking incrementation

 When running the code and reading the waveform we find no difference between